 John: If the planner has a sample of what their final conferences materials will be, possibly from a previous conference, we try and get that early on in the abstract management process.
 The customer doesn’t think of the data the same way we do, and they shouldn’t have to.
 That’s our job.
-We look at the conference materials and make the connection between what’s actually being published versus what’s being included on the collection form.
+We look at the final conference materials and make the connection between what’s actually being published versus what’s being included on the collection form.

-Paul: Here’s a real customer example of why collecting all necessary data on your form is so important; I noticed that one customer published the city, state, and country for each of their authors, but they weren’t asking us to collect it on the form.
+Paul: Here’s a real customer example of why collecting all necessary data on your form is so important.
+I noticed that one customer published the city, state, and country for each of their authors, but they weren’t asking us to collect it on the form.
 We had time to change that before the call for papers opened, which ultimately saved them a lot of time!

-Ashley: Best practice tip: If you know you’re going to need specific information, make it required in the first round of your call for papers, so you’re asking people to come into the abstract management system as infrequently as possible – they’ll really appreciate it!
+Dave: Best practice tip: If you know you’re going to need specific information, make it required in the first round of your call for papers, so you’re asking people to come into the abstract management system as infrequently as possible – they’ll really appreciate it!

 Erin: At the same time, we do want to be mindful of how much people are asked to provide early on.
 We push our customers to really think about whether they really need some information, and if they are really going to use it.
 It’s a fine balance that we help customers maintain.

 Dave: Reports!
 Sometimes a customer will need to have certain data sets for internal reporting purposes, but they may not have collected it because they weren’t thinking of reports at the time.
-But the reality is, even though the conference site is still being built and they won’t to access reporting for several months, providing all data sets upfront helps streamline the process.
+But the reality is, even though the conference site is still being built and they won’t need to access reports for several months, providing all data sets upfront helps streamline the process.

 John: It’s all about the fields you use on your submission form.
 You have to break up data into smaller pieces.
 Otherwise five people will fill out the same field five different ways.